tbfld/counter.ink/content/blg/old/nettime/1997/1997-08-17-on-namespace-and-art.md

 From: t byfield
 Date: [Sun, 17 Aug 1997 00:28:53 -0400](https://nettime.org/Lists-Archives/nettime-l-9708/msg00065.html)

 *(Note: This message dates from a period when, for various reasons, I practiced writing fully justified texts.
-Ive set this email in a monospaced font to make that clear.)*
+I’ve set this email in a monospaced font to make that clear.)*

 director@kaapeli.fi (Sat 08/16/97 at 05:41 AM +0100):